Whimsy Stick

 • Low to moderate energy dogs doing casual play

-• Small breeds under 30 lbs (Standard model is better fit)
+• Small breeds 30 lbs and under (Standard model is the better fit)

 • Dogs with orthopedic injuries (get vet clearance first)